yyoshiaki/VIRTUS/README.md

 - when you specify .cwl files in the absolute path, error may occur. use the relative path.
 - note that you cannnot use `\`in --outFileNamePrefix_*
+- STAR will require memory at least 30GB.
+Check your resources.
+- You can use udocker instead of docker by cwltool option `--user-space-docker-cmd=udocker`.

 ## test